 Do you have a routine?
-How to find your daily groove
+Here's how to find your daily groove

 In an age of disruption and chasing spontaneity there’s still something to be said for predictability and process.
 However, when the notion of routine is proffered, a shudder of boredom ensues.
 Many creative types or innovators feel that the drudgery of routine is an enemy of the imagination.
 One of the most iconic and revered American writers, John Steinbeck, lamented, “It’s a hard thing to leave any deeply routined life, even if you hate it.”
 Yet, when novelty is all you seek, you forget the subtle power of routine and how it can be woven into your life to enhance and to stabilise you.